satchin2165/satchin2165/README.md

 <h1 align="center">Hi 👋, I'm Satone</h1>
-<h3 align="center">I am an Analyst with 6 years of IT and financial consulting experience, excelling in data analysis, business intelligence, and process enhancement.
-Known for delivering actionable insights and driving operational efficiency.
-Enthusiastic about leveraging business value through data and technology.</h3>
+<h3 align="center">With 6 years of experience in the consulting industry, I have specialized in data analysis, business intelligence, and process enhancement.
+Transitioning into an analytical role, I discovered my passion for working with data, leading me to pursue further knowledge through the Data Science bootcamp at Le Wagon.

+Harnessing the potential of data and technology to optimize business outcomes is my passion!</h3>

 ##  🤖 Tech Stack
 Here's what I code with